paritytech/parity-processbot/README.md

 ### Organization permissions

 - Members: Read-only
-  - Enables fetching the command's requester organization membership even if their membership is private
+  - Enables fetching the command requester's organization membership even if their membership is private

 ### Events